Cedar City Utah Temple Wiki

 Color

-The colors inside the temple are locally inspired, as well as drawing inspiration from through out souther Utah.
+The colors inside the temple are locally inspired, as well as drawing inspiration from through out southern Utah.
 Juniper berries, Columbine flowers and feathers in honor of the indigenous people are repeatedly found in intricate rugs, light fixtures and stained glass artwork above the rich African mahogany doors or in the welcoming room of the recommend desk.
 [23]Bree Burkit, “Cedar City welcomes new Pioneer-style LDS Temple,” The Spectrum, 24 October 2017.

 Carpet